Traits, Personality and Behavior

 It's not likely you'll find one but if you do, don't hesitate to consider an adult dog from a shelter or a rescue group.
 Many of the health and behavior problems in Skye Terriers aren't apparent in puppyhood, but by adopting an older dog, most of them can be ruled out.
 Since a Skye Terrier can live to be 14 years of age or older, even an adult dog will be with your family for a long time.

 Puppy or adult, take your Skye Terrier to your veterinarian soon after adoption.
 Your veterinarian will be able to spot visible problems, and will work with you to set up a preventive regimen that will help you avoid many health issues, and in particular to watch out for the early signs of degenerative disc disease and other bone or spinal problems.

 Make sure you have a good contract with the seller, shelter or rescue group that spells out responsibilities on both sides.
 In states with "puppy lemon laws," be sure you and the person you get the dog from both understand your rights and recourses.

 Pet insurance for Skye Terriers costs more than for mixed breed dogs.
 This is because Skye Terriers are more likely than mixed breed dogs to make claims for hereditary conditions that are expensive to treat.

-Embrace pet insurance plans offer full coverage for all breed-specific conditions (excluding those that are pre-existing) to which Skye Terriers are susceptible.
-The best time to get pet insurance for your Skye Terrier is when he’s a healthy puppy.
-You can’t predict what will happen in the future, and pet insurance is the one thing you can’t get when you need it the most.
+Embrace dog insurance offers full coverage for all breed-specific conditions (excluding those that are pre-existing) to which Skye Terriers are susceptible.
+The best time to get pet insurance for your Skye Terrier is when he's a healthy puppy.
+You can't predict what will happen in the future, and pet insurance is the one thing you can't get when you need it the most.